klenioaraujo/Hierarchical-Low-Rank-Compression-for-100B-LLMs-on-Consumer-GPUs/README.md

 7. **Fine-Tuning**: ✅ Post-compression optimization

 *There is a secret sauce
+Ingredient

+Why It's Critical

+    Trainable Hierarchical Decomposition
+    Not static SVD — the factors U, S, V are trainable parameters, allowing the model to learn how to recompress itself during fine-tuning.

+    Mixed Structure Modeling
+    Acknowledges that real LLM weights are not purely low-rank — there are sparse outliers that carry critical information.
+Separates low-rank and sparse components adaptively.

+    Compression-Aware Quantization
+    Quantization (INT8/INT4) is applied after decomposition, with quantization simulation during training — preventing numerical collapse.

+    Rank-Aware Inference Optimization
+    Does not always compute U @ S @ V: uses caching and adaptive computational paths based on rank — crucial to avoid unnecessary FLOPs.

+    Full Training/Fine-tuning Loop
+    Proves gradients flow correctly through the compressed architecture — without this, compression destroys knowledge.

+    Rigorous Benchmarking
+    Shows 8.86× compression with real metrics (parameters, FLOPs, loss), not just talk.

+    Consumer GPU-Ready
+    The title is not marketing — reducing 6.8M → 769K parameters enables running layers from 100B+ models on 24 GB GPUs (e.g., RTX 4090).

 The enhanced implementation transforms the original proof-of-concept into a production-ready compression framework suitable for real-world LLM deployment with proper training, quantization, and optimization capabilities.